 • Accommodations: In order to provide greater flexibility for participants, accommodations are not provided for this workshop.
 You will be given a list of recommended places to stay during our time on the island however.
 Feel free to reach out to me if you would like to share accommodations with another workshop participant and I will do my best to to pair you up.

-• Transportation to and between lodging: Each participant will be responsible for their own transportation between lodges.
+• Transportation between lodging: Each participant will be responsible for their own transportation between lodges.
 If you would like to ride-share, please contact me and I’ll do my best to pair you up.

 • Meals: Meals are not included with this workshop.